-Gonorrhea (a.k.a. the Clap) is a common sexually transmitted bacterial infection of the vagina, penis, anus or throat.
-Many people who get Gonorrhea get Chlamydia at the same time.
+Gonorrhea (a.k.a. the Clap) is a common sexually transmitted infection of the vagina, penis, anus or throat.
+Many people who get gonorrhea get chlamydia at the same time.

-Gonorrhea is spread through vaginal fluids and semen.
-People get Gonorrhea through vaginal, anal, or oral sex without a condom or dental dam.
+Gonorrhea is a bacteria that is spread through vaginal fluids and semen.
+You can get it through vaginal, anal, or oral sex without a condom or dental dam.

 Symptoms & Complications

 Most people don’t have any symptoms.
 About one quarter of men and one in three women do not experience symptoms.
-For people who do get symptoms, it can include:
+For people who do experience symptoms, they can include:

 - painful urination

 - change in discharge (this could mean change in color, odor, consistency, or amount)